Codecademy/docs/CONTRIBUTING.md

 ## Pull Requests Tips

-- Keep your PRs more byte-sized.
-No more than 3 entries per PR!
+- Keep your PRs byte-sized.
+No more than 3 new entries per PR!
 - All contributors must sign the Contributor License Agreement (CLA).
 - All required checks are expected to pass on each PR.
 - We require one approval from one core team member for each PR.